artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 ![](/images/2016-07-03-big-oss/danger_logo_black@2x.png)

 Last September, almost a year ago, I started work on a new project, [Danger][danger_gh].
-Danger fixes a problem we were seeing as the Artsy mobile team around adding "[process][process]" to our team.
+Danger fixes a problem we were seeing in the Artsy mobile team around adding "[process][process]" to our team.

 As a part of discussing Danger internally, I've referenced that building CocoaPods has greatly influenced Danger.
-This blog post is about the way I've built Danger, knowing fully well that I cannot afford the level of time to maintain it at the scale it can become.
+This blog post is about the way I've built Danger, knowing fully well that I cannot afford the level of time to maintain it at the scale it may get to.

 <!-- more -->